-- ------ - (1) The delivery date for any Aircraft may be delayed or accelerated.
-The delivery deadline for purposes of this offering is July 31, 1999 (or later under certain circumstances).
+- (1) The delivery deadline for purposes of this offering is February 2, 2000 (or later under certain circumstances).
 See "Description of the Aircraft and the Appraisals -- Deliveries of Aircraft".
 Continental has the option to substitute other aircraft if the delivery of any Aircraft is expected to be delayed for more than 30 days after the month scheduled for delivery or beyond the delivery deadline.
 See "Description of the Aircraft and the Appraisals -- Substitute Aircraft". - (2) The actual principal amount issued for an Aircraft may be less depending on the circumstances of the financing of such Aircraft.
 The aggregate principal amount of all of the Equipment Notes will not exceed the aggregate face amount of the Certificates. - (3) The appraised value of each Aircraft set forth above is the lesser of the average and median values of such Aircraft as appraised by three independent appraisal and consulting firms, projected as of the scheduled delivery month of each Aircraft.
 Such appraisals are based upon varying assumptions and methodologies.
 An appraisal is only an estimate of value and should not be relied upon as a measure of realizable value.
 See "Risk Factors -- Risk Factors Relating to the Certificates and the Offering -- Appraisals and Realizable Value of Aircraft".